douglasgreen/outlines/society/philosophy/books.en.md

 philosophy of science, emphasizing the importance of critical examination of the faculties of reason.

-### "Foundations of the Metaphysics of Morals" (1785)
+### "Groundwork of the Metaphysics of Morals" (1785)

-"Foundations of the Metaphysics of Morals," also known as "Groundwork of the Metaphysics of Morals," is a foundational text in moral philosophy by Immanuel Kant, published in 1785.
+"Groundwork of the Metaphysics of Morals," also known as "Foundations of the Metaphysics of Morals," is a foundational text in moral philosophy by Immanuel Kant, published in 1785.
 It is the first of Kant's major works on ethics, preceding the "Critique of Practical Reason" and "The Metaphysics of Morals."
 The work aims to establish the fundamental principle of morality and demonstrate its